May Xue

-May Xue (born July 5, 1973) was the CEO of the Ullens Center for Contemporary Art in Beijing, China from 2011 to 2017.
+May Xue was the CEO of the Ullens Center for Contemporary Art in Beijing, China from 2011 to 2017.
 Prior to becoming CEO, Xue was the UCCA Store retail director.
 In 2015, Xue was named one of the 7 Women in Contemporary Chinese Art You Need to Know by ArtNet News.

 Biography

-Xue was born in Xian, China.
-In 1985, at the age of 15, Xue moved to Shandong where she would finish her schooling all the way through university where she would earn a bachelor's degree in Hotel Management at Shandong University.
+Xue was born in Xi'an, China.
+In 1985, Xue moved to Shandong where she would finish her schooling all the way through university where she would earn a bachelor's degree in Hotel Management at Shandong University.

 In 1994, Xue was introduced to an opportunity in Beijing, China, to work as an assistant for Pittler Group China's chief representative.
 Xue quickly built a good reputation within the company and was sent to the Goethe Institut in Beijing to study German.
 After completing two semesters at the Goethe Institut, she continued to work for Pittler Group China.